llpeterson/e2e/rtp.md

 ## Requirements

-The most basic requirement for a general-purpose multimedia protocol is that it allow similar applications to interoperate with each other.
+The most basic requirement for a general-purpose multimedia protocol is that it allows similar applications to interoperate with each other.
 For example, it should be possible for two independently implemented audioconferencing applications to talk to each other.
 This immediately suggests that the applications had better use the same method of